-The manufacturing inputs for OSB, plywood, MDF, LVL and particleboard include resin and/or wax which are sourced through tolling-like arrangements with outside suppliers with prices for the underlying feedstocks based on global indices.
+The manufacturing inputs for OSB, plywood, MDF, LVL and particleboard include resin and/or wax which are sourced through outside suppliers with prices for the underlying feedstocks based on global indices.
 These feedstocks are widely-used industrial chemicals derived from oil and gas, such as benzene, phenol and methanol.
 Feedstock prices are influenced by global supply and demand conditions, and have exhibited significant volatility over time.